-An insured person with at least a 10% disability who returns to work receives a partial pension up to age 65.
-The benefit is the difference (at least 10%) between current earnings and earnings in the 12 months before the accident occurred or the disease began.
+An insured person assessed with at least a 10% disability who returns to work receives a partial pension up to age 65.
+The benefit is the difference (at least 10%) between current earnings and earnings in the 12 months before the accident occurred or the occupational disease began.

 If work incapacity is less than 10%, the insured only receives compensation for physiological harm, physical pain or disfigurement.
-A lump sum is paid for a permanent disability of less than 20%.